 Douw joined Old Mutual Investments in 1991 as an equity analyst, where he spent the next fifteen years.
 During this time his responsibilities included that of head of industrial sector research and the management of a variety of equity portfolios.
 During his last five years with Old Mutual, Douw was responsible for the management of all of its value style mandates, including the Old Mutual Value Fund and the Old Mutual High Yield Opportunity Fund.
 Douw joined Orthogonal Investments as one of its founding shareholders upon its inception in 2007.

-The portfolio will primarily invest in participatory interests of the FSB approved Sanlam Global Best Ideas Fund, a sub-fund of the Irish domiciled Sanlam Universal Funds plc.
+The portfolio will primarily invest in participatory interests of the FSCA-approved Sanlam Global Best Ideas Fund, a sub-fund of the Irish domiciled Sanlam Universal Funds plc.
 The portfolio may also hold ancillary liquid assets, including cash and/or money market instruments.